Street Fight Daily: What to Know About Amazon’s Fast-Growing Ad Biz, Are Publishers Now Like Tech Vendors?

 The Walmart-Amazon Rivalry Is Reshaping How We’ll Buy Everything in the Future (Verge)

 In the last six months alone, Walmart has partnered with scores of tech firms to better compete with Amazon and make progress in markets that may become pivotal years down the line.
+Here’s a comparison of products and prices across Amazon, Walmart, and Target.

 Performance Marketing Should Play a Larger Role in Brand Creative (AdExchanger)